LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 47066: Adjust timeline to show created date and created by user in timeline's current status, even if detailed audit logging was not on

 ### version 2.280.1
 *Released*: 13 January 2023
 * Show "View All Activity" link in `ServerActivityList` when there are any items in the list